DanteUkraine/playwright-graphql/README.md

-# playwright-graphql
+# Playwright-graphql
-This library provide playwright integration with graphql for efficient API tests.
+This library provide playwright integration with graphql and typescript for efficient API tests.

+## Setup:

+####